jonparkdev/jonathanpark.ca/README.md

-# My Personal Site and blog - OLD SITE, CHECK MY-NEXTJS-SITE FOR UPDATE VERSION
+# My Personal Site and blog - OLD SITE, CHECK MY-NEXTJS-SITE FOR UPDATED VERSION

 Created as my personal website and blog.
 An opportunity for me to write things down motivated by the following quote: "If you have a thought but cannot express it then you don't really have that thought!"